-On any given Friday night in downtown Asheville, N.C. you can hear the rolling sounds of congas, tom toms, and bongos echo through the streets.
-Long-time residents or frequent visitors to the city know that this is the Friday Night Drum Circle at Pritchard Park, a tiny triangle of land wedged into the very heart of the downtown.
-The drum circle has become a staple of the city’s vibrant scene.
+On any given Friday night in downtown Asheville, N.C. you can hear the rolling sounds of congas, tom toms, and bongos echoing through the streets.
+Long-time residents or frequent visitors to the city know the sound to be the Friday Night Drum Circle at Pritchard Park, a tiny triangle of land wedged into the heart of the city.
+The drum circle has become an integral part of the city’s vibrant scene.

 On its most energetic nights, hundreds of people pack into it’s mini-amphitheater, watching the drummers play off each other and the dancers twirl about in a multitude of styles and dress (or at times, undress).
-It’s a symbolic community retreat, a neighborhood gathering where you can jump in with both feet or just stand quietly and observe on the sidelines – and not be judged either way.
-Many of its enthusiastic participants consider it to be a sacred experience.
+It’s a symbolic community retreat, a neighborhood gathering where you can jump in with both feet or just stand quietly and observe on the sidelines – without judgment.
+Many of its most enthusiastic participants consider it a sacred experience.

 As the weekend progresses, different churches will set up impromptu worship services on Saturday night, or perhaps on a Sunday morning.
 By Monday, the park becomes a haven for workers in the surrounding banks and law offices.
 When the weather permits, you can choose from a variety of shady trees to sit under for the perfect lunch spot.
-The six chess tables along the periphery stay busy, often times with patrons from the homeless shelter at the Western Carolina Rescue Ministry, just a few blocks away on Patton Avenue.
+The six chess tables along the periphery stay busy, including players from the homeless shelter at the Western Carolina Rescue Ministry, just a few blocks away on Patton Avenue.

-But ask any of the park’s visitors – the drummers and dancers, the worshippers and preachers, the business men and women or the homeless people – and they are unlikely to know that the park was created after a series of unlikely events occurred during the height of the Great Depression.
-Those improbable circumstances involved two prominent evangelical preachers, a holy ground located high above the city, and the long forgotten demolition, and then revival, of an iconic downtown Asheville building.
+But ask any of the park’s visitors – the drummers and dancers, the worshipers and preachers, the business men, the women, or the homeless – and they are unlikely to know that the park was created after a series of unlikely events transpired during the height of the Great Depression.
+Those improbable events involved two prominent evangelical preachers, a holy ground located high above the city, and the long forgotten demolition, and then revival, of an iconic Asheville building.

 The Eliada Orphanage